oleggromov/html-scaffold/README.md

 			padding: 10px @padding;
 		}

-4. Use **CoffeeScript** in your everyday work.
+5. Use and learn **CoffeeScript** in your everyday work.
-5. **Learn Node.js** in a simple and useful for your everyday work way.
+6. **Learn Node.js** in a simple and useful for your everyday work way.
-6. Stop paying for expensive tools like Codekit (which is great, of course), understand modern opensource tools and make your work simplier for the cost of $0,00.
+7. Get **advanced experience of paid tools for free.** CodeKit and so on are great, but you can get the same things for free.

 ## Requirments
 * **Node.js** can be [easily installed](http://nodejs.org/download/) on most OSes.
 Once you're ready, install grunt.
 * **Grunt.js** is better when installed globally, so you can use it in every project located anywhere on your filesystem:

 		$ npm install -g grunt